JamilOmar/fastapi_introduction/README.md

 # Fastapi Initial Project

-This is an initial project with Fastapi and Python.
+This is an initial project with Fastapi and Python using SQL Alchemy and DI.

 ## Requirements
 - install `brew install pipx`